MikevPeeren/docker/Docs/Dockercompose.md

 Another benefit is if all you projects had a Dockerfile and a `docker-compose.yml` then new developer onboarding would be as follows:
 - `git clone github.com/some/software`
 - `docker-compose up`

+# Images

+`Docker Compose` can also build your custom images.
+It will build them with `docker-cpmpose up` if not found in the cache.
+They can also be rebuild with `docker-compose build`.
+And this is greater for complex builds that have allot of vars or build args